-The -db switch allows a threshold to be set beyond which contours will not be plotted on the map.
+The -db switch allows a constraint to be placed on the maximum path loss region plotted on the map.
+A maximum path loss between 80 and 230 dB may be specified using this switch.
 For example, if a path loss beyond -140 dB is irrelevant to the survey being conducted, SPLAT!'s path loss plot can be constrained to the region bounded by the 140 dB attenuation contour as follows: